Please refer to the Tutorials page.

 The user connects to the first node where the data is encrypted.
 Then the encrypted data flows to the second node and gets encrypted again and only then reaches the internet.
 The Double VPN server list can be found at servers page.

-Currently we have servers in Austria, France, the United States, the United Kingdom, Spain, the Netherlands, Italy, South Africa, Romania, Brazil, Poland, Australia, Sweden, Hong Kong, Switzerland, Russia, Lithuania, Canada, Singapore, Germany, Latvia, Albania, Belgium, Bulgaria, Costa Rica, Czech Republic, Denmark, Egypt, Estonia, Finland, Greece, Hungary, Iceland, India, Indonesia, Ireland, Israel, Luxembourg, Malaysia, Mexico, Moldova, New Zealand, Norway, Portugal, Romania, Slovakia, South Korea, Taiwan, Thailand, Turkey, Ukraine, Vietnam.
+Currently we have servers in Austria, France, the United States, the United Kingdom, Spain, the Netherlands, Italy, South Africa, Romania, Brazil, Poland, Australia, Sweden, Hong Kong, Switzerland, Russia, Lithuania, Canada, Singapore, Germany, Latvia, Albania, Belgium, Bulgaria, Costa Rica, Czech Republic, Denmark, Egypt, Estonia, Finland, Greece, Hungary, Iceland, India, Ireland, Israel, Luxembourg, Malaysia, Mexico, Moldova, New Zealand, Norway, Portugal, Romania, Slovakia, South Korea, Taiwan, Thailand, Turkey, Ukraine, Vietnam.
 You can find a dynamic list here.

 No, but we are planning to add the support of IPv6 in 2017.